 As children progress through the RE curriculum at All Saints, they become critical thinkers who can voice their opinions on philosophical questions using the theological groundings they have developed during their time here.
 Pupils feel confident in learning about the diverse experiences of those around them as they demonstrate the values held here at All Saints.
 Their progressive revisiting of Christian doctrine, provides them with the opportunity to develop their sense of morality based on principles they have explored, in order to best prepare for the wider world.

-In years past, the whole school attends All Saints Church on at least four occasions during the year to celebrate the beginning of our new school year, Harvest, Christmas, Easter and to celebrate our leavers.
+We visit our local Church (St Paul with All Saints, Chatham) across the school year for events such as, Harvest, Christmas, Easter and to celebrate our leavers.
 Parents are invited to join us to celebrate and worship on these occasions.
 The children also attend festivals at Rochester Cathedral during the school year.